How Men Can Style Hoka Sneakers Well

 • Top: A clean, well-fitting t-shirt, a simple hoodie, or a casual button-down shirt (like a flannel or overshirt).

-Why it works: Here's the thing: this is the easiest way to pull them off.
-The Clifton is streamlined enough to simply replace your usual sneakers (like a New Balance or a Nike).
-It just works.
-You're pairing a slightly "techy" shoe with timeless, simple basics.
+Why it works: This is the easiest way to pull them off.
+The Clifton is streamlined enough to swap in for your usual sneakers (think New Balance or Nike) without throwing off your outfit.
+Keep the clothes classic and simple, and the slightly "techy" shoe reads intentional instead of try-hard.

 Look 2: Streetwear & Hype (Leaning In)

-Okay, so you want to embrace the "chunky" shoe.
+So you want to lean into the "chunky" shoe.
 This look is more intentional, more "fashion."
-It’s all about playing with proportions and leaning into the shoe's size.
+It's all about proportions and letting the shoe be part of the statement.

 The Shoe: Hoka Bondi 9 or the Hoka Project Clifton